 Now, we may or may not like the season (and that’s fine) but what we cannot say is that the season is useless.
-On the contrary, season 5 is very much needed to complete all the characters’ journeys.
-It’s only in season 5, in fact, that the characters become their fully-realized selves.
+On the contrary, season 5 is necessary to complete all the characters’ journeys.
+It is only in season 5, in fact, that the characters become their fully-realized selves.

 This is the season that shows that Chuck has become a perfectly competent spy even without the Intersect.
 The Intersect plays an interesting evolutionary role in Chuck’s life throughout the seasons.
 In the first two seasons, the Intersect is a burden.
 In season 3, it’s a tool that turns Chuck into a weapon and a spy.
 But in season 4 it becomes a crutch and prompts the question, “Is Chuck a spy without the Intersect?”
 He asks himself and Sarah that question and Sarah lies to comfort him.

 But lies are never a good way to deal with reality.
 Thus, reality forces Sarah to tell the truth about how she really feels.
-Remember this scene in 4.08 Fear of Death?
+Remember this scene in 4.08 Chuck Versus the Fear of Death?

 When the risk of losing Chuck becomes real, Sarah panics and unwittingly admits her true feelings about his ability to be a spy without the Intersect.
 Notice that what is in doubt is not Chuck’s courage.
 He has that in spades by season 4.
 What is in doubt is merely his ability to be a spy without the Intersect.
 The Intersect has become a crutch.

-Now, the 4.08-09 arc is also about showing that Sarah loves Chuck regardless of the Intersect and that she will move heaven and earth to save him; once that point is made abundantly clear in 4.09 Phase Three, Chuck can regain the Intersect in 4.10 Leftovers.
+Now, the 4.08-09 arc is also about showing that Sarah loves Chuck regardless of the Intersect and that she will move heaven and earth to save him; once that point is made abundantly clear in 4.09 Chuck Versus Phase Three, Chuck can regain the Intersect in 4.10 Chuck Versus the Leftovers.

 But the question of whether Chuck is a spy without the Intersect is not answered in that arc or, if it is, the answer is certainly not a reassuring one.
-Thus, the theme is reprised In 4.24 Cliffhanger.
+Thus, the theme is reprised In 4.24 Chuck Versus the Cliffhanger.
 Remember this scene?

 Chuck panics when Decker strips him of the Intersect because Chuck himself thinks he needs it to be a spy and to save Sarah’s life; it takes Casey’s pep talk to push him to do it even without the Intersect.
 “Shut up,” says Casey, “You’re Chuck Bartowski, the second best spy I’ve ever worked with.
 Now, you are gonna go and save the best one.”
 And Chuck goes and uses ultimate vulnerability (no Intersect, all out of plans) to convince Vivian to spare Sarah’s life.